 In the beginning God created people in His image and to have a loving relationship Him.
 However, through voluntary disobedience, called sin, mankind fell from innocence and purity and became alienated from God.
 Furthermore, sin propagated death, disease, darkness, and evil in the world and in our lives.
 Mankind remains separated from God by this same attitude of disobedience toward God and by our choosing (whether actively or passively) to go our own independent way.
 As a result, we need God's saving grace to restore our relationship with God and to rescue us from the effects of our separation from God and from our sin.

-We believe that Jesus, as God's Son, was sent by the Father to reveal God’s love for all mankind.
+We believe that (according to the Scriptures) Jesus, as God's Son, was sent by the Father to reveal God’s love for all mankind.
 Having been conceived by the power of the Holy Spirit and born of the Virgin Mary, He is true God and true man.
-He lived a sinless life and voluntarily paid for the sins of the whole world by dying on the cross as our substitute just as foretold by the Scriptures.
-He arose from the dead after three days to demonstrate His power over sin and death and then ascended into heaven where He intercedes on our behalf as our mediator before God.
-Finally, He will return again to earth to consummate history and His return is imminent.
+He lived a sinless life and voluntarily carried all of our sins (past, present, and future) upon Him to the cross where He died and and where our sins died with Him.
+Then after conquering sin, He arose from the grave conquering death (the consequence of sin) as well.
+Then ascended into heaven where He intercedes on our behalf as our mediator before God.
+Finally, He will return again to earth to consummate history, and His return is imminent.

 The Holy Spirit